The Top 8 Instant Messaging Apps for Business in 2025

 Pumble — Best for all-around communication and collaboration

-Pumble is an all-in-one communication and collaboration tool offering fast and easy instant messaging, file sharing, and video conferencing
+Pumble is an all-in-one communication and collaboration tool offering robust features, including:

-As part of a remote team, my teammates and I rely on Pumble to carry out our entire internal and external communication and collaboration, and we’ve never had any issues whatsoever.
+As part of a remote team, my teammates and I rely on Pumble for all our external and internal communication and collaboration, and we’ve never had any issues whatsoever.

 Available for: Web, Mac, Windows, Linux, Android, and iOS